udhc-journals/udhc-journals.github.io/README.md

 ### गाँव बढ़ेंगे तो सब बढ़ेंगे

 Note: This is an initial announcement.
-The Project Vikram Journal is a project to make rural digitalization accessible, inclusive and democratized (as in equal opportunity not political).
+The Project Vikram  is a project to make rural digitalization accessible, inclusive and democratized (as in equal opportunity not political).
 The project works on the digitalization of at least the  following areas.

 1. Education